• Skip to primary navigation

 Overhead view of white frosted cupcakes garnished with mint and lime wedges.

-While the cupcakes are cooling prepare the frosting.
 Mix the vanilla buttercream with ginger powder and lime zest.

 Frost the cupcakes and decorate them with lime wedges, mint, and lime zest.
 That’s what gives these cupcakes their distinct Moscow Mule flavor and makes them look cute too.